Indicia-Team/indicia-docs/site-building/iform/helpers/elasticsearch-report-helper.rst

-If you want to override the creation of a container div and, instead, inject the control content into an HTML element of your choice elsewhere on the page, then you can specify the CSS id of that element in the `attachToId` option.
+If you want to override the creation of a container div and, instead, inject the control content into an HTML element of your choice elsewhere on the page, then you can specify the CSS selector of that element in the `@containerElement` option.

 The following example shows how a single aggregation request can be injected as rows into a table elsewhere on the page::